 The colonists of the 13 original colonies had a different mindset than those of their European counterparts.
 Most of these individuals came to the New World to escape the bondage and persecution they found in England.

-The following is a list of events that occurred before the American Revolution and please note how each of these events unified the colonies.
-It was not one event that caused the Revolutionary War, but a series of events.
+The following is a list of events that occurred before the American Revolution, and please note how each of these events unified the colonies.
+It was not one event that caused the Revolutionary War but a series of events.

-Revolutionary War Causes: The First Great Awakening
+The First Great Awakening

-The Revival began in Boston with Jonathan Edwards famous Sermon, Sinners in the Hands of an Angry God, and mobilized throughout the colonies with the press and another great evangelist George Whitefield.
+The Revival began in Boston with Jonathan Edwards's famous sermon, Sinners in the Hands of an Angry God, and mobilized throughout the colonies with the press and another great evangelist, George Whitefield.

-Whitefield was a circuit preacher who traveled from town to town throughout the colonies preaching the Gospel of Jesus and calling others to Christ.
+Whitefield was a circuit preacher who traveled from town to town throughout the colonies, preaching the Gospel of Jesus and calling others to Christ.
 He emphasized worshipping God through good works.

 The Great Awakening unified the colonies because each of them identified with the same message.

 The French and Indian War

 It was the first time that each colony mobilized in an organized military action.
-Men from each of the 13 colonies served in the British Army and many of these men would serve again in the American Revolution.
+Men from each of the 13 colonies served in the British Army, and many of these men would serve again in the American Revolution.

 The Stamp Act of 1765

-The Stamp Act was repealed by the British Parliament but not before the Committee of Correspondence was created.
+The Stamp Act was repealed by the British Parliament, but not before the Committee of Correspondence was created.
 This Committee of Correspondence would eventually lead to the Continental Congress.

 The Townshend Acts were passed in 1767 and were once again met with hostility.
-These acts would eventually be repealed, but had a devastating backlash that firmly placed many of the colonists against the British.
+These acts would eventually be repealed but had a devastating backlash that firmly placed many of the colonists against the British.

 The Intolerable Acts

 The Intolerable Acts, also known as the Coercive Acts, were placed on the colonists and directly aimed at New England.
-Once again they were not received well and began to turn a few loyalists against England.
+Once again, they were not received well and began to turn a few loyalists against England.
 The Intolerable Acts led to the First Continental Congress.

-Lexington and Concord, Chelsea Creek, Bunker Hill and the fortification of Dorchester Heights all marked the beginning of the Revolutionary War.
+Lexington and Concord, Chelsea Creek, Bunker Hill, and the fortification of Dorchester Heights all marked the beginning of the Revolutionary War.
 These battles and the British actions towards them began to sway the Congress towards independence.